 Back into 2010, My Father Cigars announced an extremely unique release, the My Father Limited Edition 2010.
-Each cigar came in its own individual coffin and each was rolled by José “Don Pepín” García and bunched by Jaime García.
-The blend also used the famed Pelo de Oro leaf, a tobacco strain that is notoriously difficult t to grow.
+Each cigar came in its own individual coffin and each was allegedly rolled by José “Don Pepín” García and bunched by Jaime García.
+The blend also used the famed pelo de oro leaf, a tobacco strain that is notoriously difficult t to grow.

 Here is what we said in our review back in September of 2010: